-Air quality management issues relating to mining are mainly centered on particulate matter (PM) impacts.
+This is a discussion of air quality management issues relating to mining, mainly centered on particulate matter (PM) impacts.
 These include dust deposition, and health impacts associated with PM{10} and $PM{2.5}$ and the mineralogy and chemical composition of the particles.
 Generally, dust deposition is the focus of mine air quality management.